-UC San Diego Health System is one of the five UC system Cancer Centers that collaborates in the ATHENA Breast Health Network.
+UC San Diego Health is one of the five UC system Cancer Centers that collaborates in the ATHENA Breast Health Network.
 ATHENA drives innovation in breast cancer prevention, screening, and treatment, and aims at ultimately serving as a model for effectively and efficiently changing the paradigm for health care delivery.

 The goals of the ATHENA initiative are:

-UCSD is currently employing the latest techniques in screening and diagnostic breast imaging.
+UC San Diego is currently employing the latest techniques in screening and diagnostic breast imaging.
 In addition, researchers are investigating advanced imaging systems and computer-aided diagnostic tools to improve disease cancer detection.

 UCSD Radiology, and its’ research partners at Techniscan Medical Systems Inc., are developing and testing a whole breast ultrasound imaging system to detect and characterize breast masses.
 The system produces three-dimensional images of the entire breast and may help ensure accuracy and reproducibility of diagnostic studies.